 An SSL certificate is used to encrypt parts of your website that collect personal information from your website users.
-This prevents third-party websites (and scammers or fraudsters) being able to take advantage of your customers’ sensitive information, particularly credit card details.
-SSL’s are necessary for any ecommerce business.
+This prevents third-party websites (and scammers or fraudsters) from being able to take advantage of your customers’ sensitive information, particularly credit card details.
+SSL’s are necessary for any e-commerce business.
 Like a merchant account, shop around for the best price SSL vendors.

 Create a marketing plan